Json-Ram/Json-Ram/README.md

 ## I'm Jason, a Full Stack Web Developer from Vancouver, BC!

-- ⌨️ How to reach me: jasonram778@gmail.com or jasonr#0633 on Discord;
-- 🤠 Pronouns: He/Him;
-- 📝 Currently Learning: TypeScript, Next.js
+- 📝 Currently Learning: TypeScript, Next.js;
-- 👷‍♂️ Currently Working on: A car rental website built on Next.js
+- 👷‍♂️ Currently Working on: A car rental website built on Next.js;
+- ⌨️ How to reach me: jasonram778@gmail.com;

 ## Tech Stack 🥞